-Here I’m going to talk about how to use mocks when writing unit tests for Django.
+Here I’m going to talk about how to use mocks when writing unit tests for Django, the Python-based web framework.
 Using Django test mocks has really opened my eyes on how to write much better unit tests.
 Previously, and in some cases still do when using 3rd party services, I would use fake API servers to serve fake data for testing end to end.
 With the mock library, I can easily mock out server responses in Django tests.

 Integration Vs Unit Tests

 At work, our Django web app is using an internal API and it’s using the cache framework.
 At first when writing unit tests for the code I would run either the internal API server or run my fake Python API server which serves up default HTTP responses.
 For caching I would just switch to the DummyCacheBackend that comes with Django in my settings file.